shashwat-126/club/README.md

 You've tested your changes thoroughly

 Contact:-
-For any questions or suggestions regarding the website, feel free to open an issue on this repository or contact the club via [email address or other communication method].
+For any questions or suggestions regarding the website, feel free to open an issue on this repository or contact the club via email. it is available on website